volcaus/CS-7b/README.md

 	Notes: Everything necessary has been completed, and then some.
 Would like to clean some small QOL things up if I have time.

+Project 4: Binary Search Tree/Rathof Game

+	Completion: ~80%

+	Notes: Basic functionality done, need to document the code and clean up.
+	Large amount of redundant code/unused code due to anticipation of expanding on the project.